Nara-Network/nara-stable-ovault/docs/PROJECT_STRUCTURE.md

 # 📁 Project Structure - naraUSD OVault System

-Complete omnichain vault system for naraUSD and StakedNaraUSD with cross-chain functionality powered by LayerZero.
+Complete omnichain vault system for naraUSD and NaraUSDPlus with cross-chain functionality powered by LayerZero.

 ## 📊 Overview